 Launched in August 2016, the Michigan Alzheimer’s Disease Core Center (ADCC) is a statewide center that supports researchers and clinicians from the URC to enhance the understanding and treatment of Alzheimer’s disease and related dementias.
 The Michigan ADCC is one of nearly 30 NIH-funded Alzheimer’s disease centers across the nation, and the only one that links three major research universities.

 In 2011 the University Research Corridor (URC) awarded more than $750,000 for two three-year grants to support collaborative and potentially transformative research in environmental health science.
 The two award-winning projects, which were competitively selected, each are led by a team of researchers from all three URC universities.
 The two projects include UCARE Asthma, a project focused on studying the effects of air pollution on asthma in vulnerable subpopulation of Arab Americans, and the Michigan Bloodspot Environmental Epidemiology Project (BLEEP), a re-granting project to seed novel projects utilizing the State of Michigan’s newborn blood spot repository to investigate environmental exposures.

-Both projects are nearing completion of the grant period, and yielding preliminary findings and academic publications.
+Both projects are completed, and have yielded findings that have led to academic publications and outside funding for larger project.
+(Read about the Environmental Influences of Child Health and Outcomes, or ECHO program.)
 Each project has successfully integrated their URC-supported work with related research, and identified and attracted external funding to enable ongoing research efforts.

 The project received nearly $317,000 to study the effects of air pollution on asthma in the Dearborn area Arab American population, specifically young and elderly members.